shahvicky/music-library-client/README.md

 #### Login/Register
 App starts with a Login form.
 If you are already a user, just login or else you can register a new user from the Register link.
+##### Password must have: upper case, lower case, numeric, minimum length 6.
+If the password requirement is not met, the registration will not happen (without any error message, its a TODO item).
+Similarly in the Login screen if a wrong password is entered, you will not see any error message.

 #### Home
 After login, you land on the dashboard, which is the Home tab on the navigation bar.